Loading...

 But which type of acceleration, average or instantaneous acceleration?

-To answer this question, we must pay attention to the difference between the slope of a line segment and of a tangent line.
+To answer this question, we must consider the difference between the slope of a line segment and that of a tangent line.

-If we select two points on the velocity vs. time graph in a finite time interval, then there is a finite difference between their corresponding velocity values.
+If we select two points on the velocity vs. time graph within a finite time interval, there is a finite difference between their corresponding velocity values.

-In this case, the slope of the line segment between these two points is the average acceleration.
+In this case, the slope of the line segment between two points on a v-t graph is the average acceleration.

 definition of slopes on a v-t graph

-In the next example, we see how to find slopes in a velocity-time graph.
+In the next example, we will see how to find slopes in a velocity-time graph.

 Example: Find (a) the slope of the line segment $AB$, $BC$, and $CD$